-- Adults who may need a referral to APS might find it hard to meet their basic needs like food, shelter, or health care because of:
+- Refer someone to APS if they can’t meet their basic needs like food, shelter, or healthcare.
+This might be because of:

 - abuse – could be physical, verbal, sexual, financial, etc.

-- neglect – due to self-neglect or inadequate care by others.
+- neglect – from self-neglect, a disability, or inadequate care by others.

-- financial exploitation – someone is manipulating them for financial gain or stealing from them.
+- financial exploitation – when someone is manipulating them for financial gain or stealing from them.

-- APS caseworkers will review your case and make a plan of support.
-Support might include:
+- APS caseworkers will make a plan of support for you which might include: